Jacques Brel is Alive and Well and Living in Paris: 1980s and later revivals

-A 1988 revival served as the 20th anniversary production of the show at The Town Hall in Manhattan (and one night at The Kennedy Center in Washington, D.C.).
-It was produced by Blau and Reuben Hoppenstein and was directed by Stone, starring Karen Akers, Shelley Ackerman, Elmore James and Kenny Morris.
+A 1988 revival served as the 20th-anniversary production of the show at The Town Hall in Manhattan (and one night at The Kennedy Center in Washington, D.C.).
+It was produced by Blau and Reuben Hoppenstein and directed by Stone, starring Karen Akers, Shelley Ackerman, Elmore James, and Kenny Morris.

 In 1994 the show was performed in Dublin's Andrew's Lane Theatre and featured Irish actress and singer Camille O'Sullivan.

 In 1995 the show was revived in the West End, starring Michael Cahill, Alison Egan, Liz Greenaway, and Stuart Pendred.
-A cast recording of this production was released on August 12, 1997 with Jay Records.
+A cast recording of this production was released on August 12, 1997, by Jay Records.

 In 2006, a production opened Off-Broadway at the Zipper Theater in New York City.
 While this revival used most of the Blau-Shuman translations, there were also significant changes: the order of songs was rearranged, numbers were reorchestrated, and some songs were dropped or added.
 The revival also included expanded staging and choreography.
 The production ran for more than a year.
-It was nominated for several awards including the Drama Desk, Drama League, and Outer Critics Circle.
+It was nominated for several awards, including the Drama Desk, Drama League, and Outer Critics Circle.
 It was directed by Gordon Greenberg and starred Robert Cuccioli, Natascia Diaz, Rodney Hicks and Gay Marshall.
-The role played by Hicks was later done by Drew Sarich, Jim Stanek and Constantine Maroulis.
+The role played by Hicks was later done by Drew Sarich, Jim Stanek, and Constantine Maroulis.
 Ann Mandrella, the wife of Sarich, was an understudy.
 A cast recording by Ghostlight Records was released in 2006.

-In 2008, a production starring Leigh McDonald, Tony McGill, Emma Yong and George Chan, ran at the DBS Theatre in Singapore.
+In 2008, a production starring Leigh McDonald, Tony McGill, Emma Yong, and George Chan ran at the DBS Theatre in Singapore.
 In 2010, a production ran at the Stratford Festival in Canada.
 It starred Jewelle Blackman, Brent Carver, Mike Nadajewski, and Nathalie Nadon.
 In 2014, the show opened for a limited run in London at Off-West End Charing Cross Theatre with Gina Beck, Daniel Boys, David Burt and Eve Polycarpou.
-This production had a song list similar to the 2006 New York revival.
+This production had a song list similar to the 2006 New York revival's.

-In 2017, a new production opened at the Gate Theatre in Dublin directed by Alan Stanford and featuring music direction by Cathal Synnott, with a cast featuring Karen McCartney, Risteard Cooper, Stephanie McKeown and Rory Nolan.
+In 2017, a new production opened at the Gate Theatre in Dublin directed by Alan Stanford and featuring music direction by Cathal Synnott, with a cast featuring Karen McCartney, Risteard Cooper, Stephanie McKeown, and Rory Nolan.